bluehabit/finance/stocks/blaze-capital.md

+how much is a 1% daily gain
+everday annualized over a year is that 30%?

+is .5% daily gain everyday annualized over a year, is that .5%?

 `SMAs can serve as support/resistance lines as well. `

 `capitulation volume candle' as shown by the tweet on your dekstop from pumpcats?`